 Prompted by his experiences as a member of the Jesuit Volunteer Corps on the Northern Cheyenne and Crow reservations in southeastern Montana and as a research assistant on Indian Country publications to then-Professor and current Assistant Secretary for Indian Affairs Kevin K. Washburn, Mr. Reif also focuses his practice on legal issues affecting Native American communities and is a member of the firm’s American Indian Law and Policy Group.

 Born and raised in the Twin Cities, Mr. Reif is deeply committed to his community.
-Particularly interested in education, he serves as an instructor in the University of Minnesota Law School's Law in Practice course, a volunteer at Cristo Rey Jesuit High School, and is currently a member of the firm's Mentoring and Hiring Committees.
+Particularly interested in education, he serves as an instructor in the University of Minnesota Law School's Law in Practice course, a volunteer at Cristo Rey Jesuit High School, and is currently a member of the firm's Hiring Committee.
 In 2011, he received the Francis Xavier Award for his tutoring work at Cristo Rey.

 Mr. Reif has served as an assistant adjunct professor at the University of Minnesota Law School since 2009 and was a Law Clerk to the Honorable David S. Doty, U.S. District Court, Minnesota from 2006-2008.